Ronet05/Skill-Based-Resume-Parser/README.md

 2. We have used python 3.7 here.

-3. Install the following libraries:
+3. Install the following libraries: <br>
     -PyPDF2 <br>
     -ZipFile <br>
     -csv <br>